tj-tusharjain/azure-compute-docs/articles/virtual-machines/troubleshoot-maintenance-configurations.md

 Ensure a minimum wait time of 20 minutes between deleting a maintenance configuration and creating a new one with the same name.

+### Maintenance assignment fails with `InternalServerError` error

+#### Problem

+Maintenance assignment fails with `InternalServerError` when using either bicep template or MRP API.
+The assignment can be done successfully using either portal or CLI or PowerShell.

+#### Resolution

+It is recommended to use the location/region in a normalized form for the bicep template and MRP API.
+The normalized form involves removing whitespace and converting the text to lowercase.
+For example, `EAST US 2 EUAP` will result in an internal server error, whereas `eastus2euap` will be processed successfully.

 ### Maintenance Configurations doesn't support an API

 The feature currently doesn't support the following APIs: